Vicki Miles-LaGrange: Federal judicial service

 Miles-LaGrange was nominated by President Bill Clinton on September 22, 1994, to a seat on the United States District Court for the Western District of Oklahoma vacated by Lee Roy West.
 She was confirmed by the United States Senate on October 7, 1994, and received her commission on November 28, 1994.
-She served as Chief Judge from 2008 to 2015.
-She took inactive senior status on November 5, 2018, meaning that while she remains a Federal Judge, though she will no longer hear cases or participate in the business of the court.
+She served as chief judge from 2008 to 2015.
+She took inactive senior status on November 5, 2018, meaning that while she remains a federal judge, she will no longer hear cases or participate in the business of the court.

 Notable case

 Miles-LaGrange's preliminary ruling enjoining amendment of the Oklahoma Constitution to prohibit the state's courts from either "considering or using" international law or Islamic Sharia law attracted considerable attention.